-SBI plans VRS scheme to optimise costs
+Voluntary retirement scheme not intended at cutting workforce, clarifies SBI

+SBI has an existing workforce of around 2.50 lakh and has been in the forefront of serving employee needs and designing ways and means for engaging and assisting employees in their life journey.

+"While our commitment towards our valued employees remains unshakable, we are deeply desirous of skilling the unemployed youth of the country, as is evidenced by the fact that we are the only bank in the country which has onboarded Apprentices under the National Apprenticeship Scheme of Govt of India," SBI said.

-According to sources, a draft scheme for VRS has been prepared and board approval is awaited.
+Earlier reports said, a draft scheme for VRS has been prepared by the SBI and board approval is awaited.

 The proposed scheme -- 'Second Innings Tap VRS-2020' -- is aimed at optimising human resources and costs of the bank.